Nekroze/librator/docs/usage.rst

 switch at the command line like so.::
   librator -u ./cards allcards.lbr

-In either direction the ``librator`` command will work fine for partial updates.
-This means that if you want to remove a card from the card files and the database then the database library itself will need to be deleted.
+In unpacking the ``librator`` command will work fine for partial updates.
+However when packing a library only the cards in the specified card directory will be packaged.